wsbctechnicalblog/wsbctechnicalblog.github.io/content/azure-pipeline-yaml-refactor.md

 - Initiate a Pull Request (PR) for open-source synchronization - Phase 1.
 - Commence the process of updating our existing blueprints to align with the changes.
 - Proceed with the submission of a Pull Request (PR) for open-source synchronization - Phase 2.

+> Here is the pull request (PR) that matches the internal PR I submitted for REVIEW: [Synchronize 101 simplifications from in-house](https://github.com/WorkSafeBC-Common-Engineering/AzureDevOps.Automation.Pipeline.Templates.v2/pull/22).

 ---